Khalid El-Masri: Other legal troubles

-On May 17, 2007, El-Masri was arrested on suspicion of arson.
+On 17 May 2007, El-Masri was arrested on suspicion of arson.
 According to Die Welt Online, the problem arose over a dispute over an iPod that El-Masri had bought at a METRO warehouse club store back in April in the Bavarian city of Neu-Ulm.
 He claimed the iPod malfunctioned just hours after purchase.
 When he tried to return it, the store refused, and the situation escalated into a shouting match.
 El-Masri spat in the face of a female employee, and was barred from the store.
-On May 17, 2007, El-Masri kicked in a door of the Metro store and used gasoline to start a fire.
+On 17 May 2007, El-Masri kicked in a door of the Metro store and used gasoline to start a fire.
 The fire caused almost €90,000 in damages.
 Nobody was hurt.
 El-Masri was arrested near the scene of the crime.
 After arrest, a judge ordered him held in a psychiatric hospital.
-On May 18, El-Masri's attorney, Manfred Gnjidic, conceded his client did set fire to the store, but blamed it on his client's torture experiences and claimed that the German government did not provide enough therapy to him after his return from Afghanistan.
+On 18 May El-Masri's attorney, Manfred Gnjidic, conceded his client did set fire to the store, but blamed it on his client's torture experiences and claimed that the German government did not provide enough therapy to him after his return from Afghanistan.
 He had actually requested extended therapy for his client shortly before the incident, as El-Masri stated he felt threatened, and believed himself to be pursued by cars and strangers.
 He stated the act of arson was executed on impulse and could not have led to a larger fire.
 While the courts recognized that El-Masri had never breached the law before his CIA abduction, and ruled that he had been traumatized, they also stated that this did not now justify acts of violence.
 He received a suspended sentence.

 Prosecutors in the arson case also revealed that El-Masri faced charges for allegedly attacking a truck driving instructor.
 They said El-Masri lost his temper after the instructor criticized him for failing to attend his lessons.

-On September 11, 2009, El-Masri was arrested after attacking Gerold Noerenberg, the mayor of Neu-Ulm.
+On 11 September 2009, El-Masri was arrested after attacking Gerold Noerenberg, the mayor of Neu-Ulm.
 Shortly before the attack El-Masri tried to meet Noerenberg, but was prevented from entering the office and sent off by the police.
-He then took three of his six children with him, stormed the office and struck Noerenberg repeatedly in the face and threw a chair after him.
+He then took three of his six children with him, stormed the office and struck Noerenberg repeatedly in the face and threw a chair at him.
 He was arrested two hours after the attack in Senden.
 He confessed the attack, but kept silent about the motives at the time.
 Writing from his cell, he complained about the increasing licensing of brothels by the city, one of which he said desecrated a Muslim prayer room.
 He was sentenced to two years' imprisonment on 30 March 2010.
 His lawyer, Manfred Gnjidic, explained that El-Masri believed he was pursued by the secret services, trying to break or recruit him, and he intended to file an appeal.